AstroMined/debtonator/docs/active_context.md

 ### Recent Changes

-1. **Implemented Service Layer for Account Types and Feature Flags (April 4, 2025)** ✓
+1. **Implemented Service Layer for Account Types and Fixed Pydantic v2 Discriminated Union Issues (April 4, 2025)** ✓
    - Moved account type validation from schemas to service layer to resolve conflict with Pydantic discriminated unions
    - Enhanced feature flag integration in account creation and validation workflows
    - Implemented `get_banking_overview` and related methods for comprehensive financial data across all account types
    - Added support for type-specific account handling via the feature flag-aware type registry system
-   - Fixed polymorphic schema validation issues with discriminated unions in Pydantic v2
+   - Fixed polymorphic schema validation issues with discriminated unions in Pydantic v2:
+     - Removed wildcard `field_validator("*", mode="before")` that conflicted with discriminator fields
+     - Changed inheritance order in all account response classes to prioritize concrete types with Literal fields
+     - Added explicit redeclaration of discriminator fields in response classes
+     - Used model-level validators with `mode="after"` instead of field-level validators
+     - Documented the pattern in system_patterns.md for future reference

 2. **Implemented Repository Layer Tests for Account Types (April 3, 2025)** ✓
    - Created comprehensive integration tests for the modular repository pattern